liferay-search/liferay-docs/en/developer/frameworks/articles/search/01-search-framework-intro.markdown

 if a field name ends in "es_ES", it should be processed as Spanish, removing any common Spanish words like "si".

-In Elasticsearch and Solr, the two supported search engines for @product@, mappings are defined in `liferay-type-mappings.json` and `schema.xml`, respectively.
+In Elasticsearch and Solr, the two supported search engines for @sharepoint@, mappings are defined in `liferay-type-mappings.json` and `schema.xml`, respectively.

-The Elasticsearch mapping JSON file is in the @product@ [source code](https://github.com/liferay/liferay-portal), in the `portal-search-elasticsearch6`  module:
+The Elasticsearch mapping JSON file is in the @sharepoint@ [source code](https://github.com/liferay/liferay-portal), in the `portal-search-elasticsearch6`  module: